 Jen Bowden is the Director of Social Impact for the IGS Family of Companies, where she works to carry forward the company’s purpose of building a meaningful energy future together.
 In this role, she’s responsible for investments into the communities where IGS does business including philanthropic investments, volunteerism, sustainability and diversity, equity and inclusion.
 Additionally, she has

 ...
 Read More »

 Before joining IGS, she was the vice president of community relations for the Columbus Blue Jackets, Columbus’ professional hockey team.
 Jen has also held roles as the director of corporate and government relations and capital campaign manager for Mid-Ohio Foodbank.
 Prior to her time with the Foodbank, she spent several years in charitable fundraising in Washington, D.C.
 She received a degree in International Studies from The Ohio State University.

-She lives in Upper Arlington with her partner, Josh Flynn, and daughter, Parker.
+She lives in Upper Arlington with her husband, Josh Flynn, and daughter, Parker.

 In 2017 she testified on behalf of the U.S. venture capital industry in front of the United States Congress, spoke on venture capital and entrepreneurship across the United States and Europe, organized the first Midwest LP Summit in Ohio in over 20 years, brought over 500 entrepreneurs and investors together for the Ohio VentureDinner, wrote and produced the 2017 Ohio VentureReport and founded NextGen - a Midwest venture capital peer group that promotes collaboration, education and deal flow.

 President and CEO, United Way of Central Ohio

 Lisa S. Courtice is president and CEO of United Way of Central Ohio, one of the largest United Way organizations in the country.
 Under her leadership, United Way is helping to mobilize the central Ohio community to reduce poverty.